lucianpls/QB3/README.md

 bit values.

 # Use

+[cqb3](cqb3.md) is a utility conversion program that can convert PNG and JPEG images to and from QB3, for 8 and 16 bit images.

-The easiest way to try it out is to build [GDAL](https://github.com/OSGeo/GDAL) and enable QB3 in MRF.
+Another option is to build [GDAL](https://github.com/OSGeo/GDAL) and enable QB3 in MRF.
 [QB3.h](QB3lib/QB3.h) contains the public C API.
 Opaque encoder and decoder control structures have to be created, then options and